S4RMI618/S4RMI618/README.md

 ﻿### Hi there, my name is Hugo Sarmiento 👋

-I'm a Front-end developer Trainee || HTML, CSS, Javascript, REACT JS
+I'm a Front-end developer || HTML, CSS, Javascript, REACT JS

 ### About me